the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609880483286876218/Screenshot_1163.png)

 Make sure to abstain from using the cord the Quest came with as it is not the best quality and is quite faulty for anything save charging your device, it may work for a few installs but will very quickly never connect again, burning it out in a sense to the point of it only being capable of charging your device, If you have a phone USB cable that fits use that, Also try a different USB port, be aware just because windows shows `Quest` DOES NOT mean it is a viable cord as some cords will only ever show what the device is and never let the user Open, modify or install things to the device.
-So be sure if your having issues to try a few diffrent cables in a diffrent port on your PC to see if your Quest registers to SideQuest then.
+So be sure if your having issues to try a few different cables in a different port on your PC to see if your Quest registers to SideQuest then.

 ----
 NO VPN